manunamz/jekyll-namespaces/README.md

 ```
 namespaces:
-  enable: true
+  enabled: true
   include: []
-d3_graph_data:
-  enabled: true
-  exclude: []
-  path: "/assets"
 ```

-The `enable` flags may be toggled to turn off the plugin or turn off `d3_graph_data` generation.
+The `enabled` flags may be toggled to turn off the plugin or turn off `d3_graph_data` generation.
 Any jekyll type ("pages", "posts", or collection names such as "docs" or "notes") may be added to a list of `include`s for namespaces or `exclude`s for graph generation.

 The gem will only scan the jekyll types listed under the `include` config:

 ```
 namespaces:
+  enable: true
   include:
     - "docs"
 ```